ellioseven/field-notes/clean-architecture/index.md

 - Signs of bad architecture:
   - Simple things are hard
   - Takes more and more time for "simple" tasks
+- Separate details from business logic
+- Leave as many technical options open for as long as possible
+  - Maximise the number of decisions not made
+- Good architecture supports:
+  - Use case and operation of the system
+  - Maintenance of the system
+  - Development of the system
+  - Deployment of the system
 - SDLC balances on behaviour and architecture, never focus on just behaviour as changes will become ever increasing complex and difficult
 - Behaviour is usually "Not important but urgent", architecture almost always proceeds behaviour as it's "Important and Urgent" or "Important not urgent"
   - It's up to the architect to ensure important tasks are prioritised first